praveena2j/RJCAforSpeakerVerification/README.md

 ### Step Two: Preprocess the visual modality <a name="PV"></a>
 [Return to Table of Content](#Table_of_Content)
   + The downloaded images are not properly aligned.
 So the images are aligned using [Insightface](https://github.com/TadasBaltrusaitis/OpenFace/releases).
-However, the per-frame success rate is lower compared to the database-provided version.

 ## Training <a name="TE"></a>
 [Return to Table of Content](#Table_of_Content)